mattbertorg1/9-012-the-brain-and-cognitive-sciences-ii-spring-2002_7a2119bd9ba34b13b11e0b7ba529ebce/9-012-the-brain-and-cognitive-sciences-ii-spring-2002/content/sections/syllabus.md

 *   Information Processing and Capacity Limits
 *   Working Memory & Attention
 *   Similarity, Analogy, Categorization, Language, and Thought
-*   How to Distinguish Processing from Competence Models of Language Development
+*   How to Distinguish Processing from Competence Models of Language Development - test test test